Accreditation for the sessions of the Expert Mechanism on the Rights of Indigenous Peoples

 The secretariat of the Expert Mechanism recommends that each registrant provide an individual online registration form to ensure prompt processing

 LETTER REQUESTING ACCREDITATION

-The letter requesting accreditation to the sixth session of the Expert Mechanism must contain the following elements:
+The letter requesting accreditation to the seventh session of the Expert Mechanism must contain the following elements:

 - It must be submitted on the official letterhead of the organization, if applicable.

-- It must clearly state the title and duration of the session the organization wishes to attend, (e.g. “Name of NGO wishes to send the following members to attend the sixth session of the Expert Mechanism on the Rights of Indigenous Peoples between 8 and 12 July 2013 …”).
+- It must clearly state the title and duration of the session the organization wishes to attend, (e.g. “Name of NGO wishes to send the following members to attend the seventh session of the Expert Mechanism on the Rights of Indigenous Peoples between 7 and 11 July 2014 …”).

 - The letter needs to be signed by the President, Director or the Main Representative of the organization.